About the Journal

 • Ensuring the guidelines to authors for preparing and submitting manuscripts are followed.

-• Establishing, and managing, a system for effective and rapid peer review.
+• Establishing and managing a system for effective and rapid peer review.

 • Appointing reviewers for submitted manuscripts.